 It’s worth noting here that a portion of the proceeds from each key purchase contributes directly to the Rocket League eSports prize pool.

 Who would have thought it, a Call of Duty game with loot crates?
 These crates can be earned in a variety of ways; completing daily and weekly objectives, earning through general online play and completing challenges.
 There’s also the option to use real money to purchase bundles of crates of different kinds, even the Nazi Zombie mode carries themed crates.
 Shocker!

 It’s All Cosmetic

-The addictive part comes when you’re watching other players in the HQ open theirs.
-You want your own crate and you want your own virtual tat.
-Rewards including a variety of pistol grips, calling cards, player emblems and divisional outfits.
-Throw that canister of smoke and your airdrop will fall from the sky with a thud – it truly is delightful!
+Rewards include a variety of pistol grips, calling cards, player emblems and divisional outfits.
+Just throw that canister of smoke and your airdrop will fall from the sky with a thud – it truly is delightful!

 In order to purchase crates, you have to buy a bunch of points named Call of Duty points (CP).
 CP are available in bundles of: 200 for £1.79, 1,100 for £8.49, 2,400 for £16.79, 5,000 for £34.99, 9,500 for £63.99 and 13,000 for £84.99.
 Single supply drops (or crates) can be purchased for 200 CP and bundles moving up in price.

 If you’re a fan of football and play FIFA’s Ultimate Team (UT), you are going to want to ensure that your team is one of the best.
 How do you do that?
 Purchase as many “packs” before you wallet taps out and crawls into the corner crying.

 I’ve never been an avid football player in the video game realm but PlayStation trophy hunting had me hunting for a somewhat decent set of player for my UT.
 How does one get a decent team?
 Player packs!